halolimat/LNEx/README.md

     @inproceedings{halolimatLNEx17,
-      title={ Location Name Extraction from Targeted Text Streams using a Gazetteer-based Statistical Language Model. },
+      title={ Location Name Extraction from Targeted Text Streams using Gazetteer-based Statistical Language Models. },
-      author={ Al-Olimat, Hussein S. and Thirunarayan, Krishnaprasad and Shalin, Valerie and Sheth, Amit},
+      author={ Al-Olimat, Hussein S., Thirunarayan, Krishnaprasad,
+               Shalin, Valerie and Sheth, Amit},
-      booktitle={IJCAI},
-      volume={7},
-      pages={2733--2739},
       year={2017}
     }

-We would also be very happy if you link to our project page:
+We would also be very happy if you provide a link to our project page:

     ... location name extractor tool (LNEx)\footnote{
         \url{https://github.com/halolimat/LNEx}